 The rolled hem is a teeny tiny hemming technique that finishes all of the seam allowances inside the hem.
 It is suitable for use on light to medium weight fabrics and is wonderful on sheer fabrics due to the size and neat finish of the hem.
-Perfect for use on silks and sheers the rolled hem is often used in lingerie garments or occasion wear.
+Use on silks and sheers; the rolled hem is often used in lingerie garments or occasion wear.

 Unfortunately it does not work as well on heavier fabrics as the hem can become bulky.

-It is possible to purchase a specific rolled hem foot for your sewing machine, however I personally find the rolled foot troublesome to use (compared to this method).
-With this technique I promise you will achieve professional results, plus you don’t need to spend out on another sewing machine foot!
+It is possible to purchase a specific rolled hem foot for your sewing machine, however I personally find the rolled foot can be troublesome to use, especially for beginners (compared to this method).
+With this technique I promise you will achieve professional results, plus you don’t need to spend on another sewing machine foot!

-Watch our corresponding YouTube tutorial: How To: Rolled Hem Tutorial.
+Watch the corresponding YouTube tutorial: Sewing a Rolled Hem / Pin Hem.